 Madagascar's education system is facing a crisis.
 Schools are overcrowded, lacking sufficient infrastructure and sanitation facilities.
 In the isolated region of Anosy, half of 6-10-year-olds have never attended school and only 32% of children enrol in secondary school, while a staggering 97% of the population lack access to basic sanitation.
 However, we know that the carbon footprint of schools' building contributes to climate change- whose effects adversely impact vulnerable communities

 SEED will implement two construction projects in the Anosy region, at a primary and secondary school.
 We will build new classrooms, sanitation and hygiene facilities, rainwater harvesting systems, and a house for teachers.
-This will be complemented by WASH education, delivered by existing teachers through a train-the-trainer model.
-Finally, we will offset the carbon footprint of our operations by establishing a community-managed plantation for carbon offsetting and sustainable community harvest.
+By enabling these of multi-faceted projects, we are future-proofing the resilience of these rural communities and their environment.
+With education being a great stepping stone for alleviating poverty, and with schools being an accessible place for sanitation and drinking.

 By providing a safe, adequate, and healthy space for students to learn, while supporting teachers' capacities and needs, SEED will improve access to quality education for primary and secondary school children in Anosy.
 Receiving a good education will enable students to flourish in life and realise their full potential, driving development and prosperity for the entire region.